Osamaislam1/EditMaster/README.md

 🤝 Contributing
 We welcome contributions to EditMaster!
 Here's how you can contribute:

+Fork the Repository on GitHub
+Create a New Branch
+git checkout -b feature/AmazingFeature
+Make Your Changes and Test Them Locally
+Commit Your Changes

+git commit -m 'Add some AmazingFeature'
+Push to the Branch
+git push origin feature/AmazingFeature
+Open a Pull Request
 License
 EditMaster is licensed under the MIT License.
 See the LICENSE file for details.